-Apple’s public beta releases are typically a little more stable than developer versions — that’s why we have to wait a little longer for them.
-They’re still not entirely free of bugs, and therefore shouldn’t really be installed on your daily drivers, but if you just can’t wait, they are an option.
+Apple’s public beta releases are typically a little more stable than developer versions — that’s why we’ve had to wait a little longer for them.
+They’re still not entirely free from bugs, and therefore shouldn’t really be installed on your daily drivers, but if you just can’t wait, they are an option.

-Public betas are identical to developer releases in terms of their feature sets, so everything you saw during the WWDC 2020 keynote this week is included.
-And for the first time this year, Apple is offering a public beta for watchOS 7, alongside iOS 14, iPadOS 14, tvOS 14 and macOS Big Sur.
+Public betas are identical to developer releases in terms of their feature sets, so everything you saw during the WWDC 2020 keynote and since is included.
+Interested?

 How to sign up for the Apple Beta Software Program